 The Best Vegetarian Gravy

-This recipe is adapted from a simple turkey gravy developed by Serious Eats editor J. Kenji López-Alt.
-I prefer the flavor when a bit of butter shines through from the roux, but it also tastes great when made vegan with a good olive oil.
+We like to make our vegetarian gravy with butter, but it also tastes great when made vegan with a good olive oil or vegan butter.
 Since it keeps well and isn’t dependent on meat drippings, this is a great part of the holiday meal to make ahead.
-It will keep in the fridge for up to five days or in the freezer for a few months.
-Reheat gently before serving.

 I am a gravy drinker.
 WOW, that feels good to get off my chest.
 On my hips, maybe — but off my chest.
 I should probably be a little bit sorry, but I’m not.
 Remember in elementary school, how some of the kids who went on to peak in high school used to say, “Your mama’s so fat she thinks gravy is a beverage?”
 Well, that offended me.
 Not because my mama was fat or because I was.
 We weren’t, thanks.
 Not even because it is an empirically offensive thing to say.
 But because gravy is a beverage, and anyone who didn’t realize that should really have shut their gravy hole and stopped wasting my time.

 I’m not saying that I would suck down a big-gulp size cup of gravy (or anything, for that matter) with a straw.
 But gravy is special.
 I usually like it more than the thing it’s poured on top of.
 So sometimes, especially now that I have a kitchen with doors that close to the rest of the house, I might skip the thing it’s supposed to be poured on and just sort of elegantly tip the spout of a personal-size gravy pitcher into my mouth.
 I figure it’s society’s problem that this isn’t considered an acceptable practice.
 Someday we’ll have a Constitutional amendment, and then our social and moral obligations will finally be aligned.